Suuuuvi/You-Side/README.md

     # Rest for 0.25 second
     rest(0.25)
     ```
-- 'for _ in range': A cyclic structure repeats certain melodic segments for cohesion.
+- `for _ in range`: A cyclic structure repeats certain melodic segments for cohesion.
 Here’s an example of using a loop to repeat a melody:
     ```python
     from TunePad import for _ in range